 Advance Auto Parts, Inc.

 Previous role: Internal Audit Manager, Xerium Technologies

-With new skills and confidence, Sara joined the Treasury team at Advance Auto Parts as a Treasury Manager, a role where she implements changes that drive business strategy.
-“What I learned in the MAC program has given me the confidence to push out ideas into the business and be a part of the transformation that’s going on in my company,” she notes.
+With new skills and confidence, Sara joined the treasury team at Advance Auto Parts as a treasury manager, a role where she implements changes that drive business strategy.
+“What I learned in the MAC Program has given me the confidence to push out ideas into the business and be a part of the transformation that’s going on in my company,” she says.

 Director of Operations

 Allison Elia Wisely

 Director of Operations, After-School All-Stars, Columbus, Ohio